beansboii/ChemistFuckerOrg/README.md

 # ChemistFucker.org

-Shea Wadman™ embraces the power and joy of being and Award Winning Analytical Chemist™
+Shea Wadman™ embraces the Power™ and Joy™ of being and Award Winning Analytical Chemist™